Christopher Reid (writer)

 Christopher John Reid, FRSL (born 13 May 1949) is a British poet, essayist, cartoonist, and writer.
 In January 2010 he won the 2009 Costa Book Award for A Scattering, written as a tribute to his late wife, the actress Lucinda Gane.
-Beside winning the poetry category, Reid became the first poet to take the overall Costa Book of the Year since Seamus Heaney in 1999.
+Besides winning the poetry category, Reid became the first poet to take the overall Costa Book of the Year since Seamus Heaney in 1999.

 He had been nominated for Whitbread Awards in 1996 and in 1997 (Costa Awards under their previous name).

 Biography

 Reid was born in Hong Kong.
-A contemporary of Martin Amis, he was educated at Tonbridge School and Exeter College, Oxford.
+He was educated at Tonbridge School, followed by Exeter College, Oxford, where he was a contemporary of Martin Amis.
 He is an exponent of Martian poetry, which employs unusual metaphors to render everyday experiences and objects unfamiliar.
 He has worked as poetry editor at Faber and Faber and Professor of Creative Writing at the University of Hull.
 He was elected a Fellow of the Royal Society of Literature in 1999.